Optimizing Doppler laser cooling protocols for quantum sensing with 3D ion crystals in a Penning trap: Theoretical Framework

 Ion motion in an ultracold crystal is described by the crystal's normal modes.
 This treatment is valid as long as the ion crystal remains near its equilibrium configuration.
 The method of computing normal modes of various trapped ion configurations is described in many papers \cite{wang2013,dubin2020, jain2020,shankar2020, hawaldar2024}.
 We will provide a brief description of the analysis for a general 3D crystal here.
 We introduce the state vector,

 which has length $6N$ and contains the positions and velocities of the ions in the crystal.
+We follow \cite{shankar2020} and use bra-ket notation in this discussion.
+As will be explained here, the eigenmodes of ion crystals in a Penning trap are described using complex vectors.
+The use of bra-ket notation will then prove convenient when working in the normal mode basis.
 After expanding the system Lagrangian about equilibrium and computing the Euler-Lagrange equations of motion, one obtains

 Each of the submatrices above has size $3N\times 3N$.
 The matrix $\mathbb{K}$ is known as the stiffness matrix and is real and symmetric.
 The effect of the Lorentz force is encapsulated in the real, antisymmetric matrix $\mathbb{W}$.
 The exact forms of $\mathbb{K}$ and $\mathbb{W}$ are provided in \cite{zaris2024}.
 Diagonalizing this system produces $3N$ normal modes $\ket{u_n}$ with frequencies $\omega_n$ such that the time evolution of the state vector can be expressed as